 The proof of address requirement is where foreigners and non-residents in the UK who have just arrived in the country experience difficulties.
 However, with the recent surge of digital app-based banks launching in the UK, there is more choice than before for you to open a bank account to make your life in the UK easier.

-According to a recent study by the Finder.com, 14 million Britons have already opened accounts in digital banks, and another 6 million are thinking of opening an online bank account by the end of the year.
+According to a recent study by the Finder.com, 14 million Britons have already opened accounts in digital banks, and 18% of Brits plan to switch to an online-only bank by 2027.
 Convenience, better terms of service and the ability to track spending in real time are the three main reasons that British users enjoy the ‘disrupters’ online banks.

 Note that even though you don’t have to submit proof of address, you’ll still need to supply a UK address – this is also where your debit card will be delivered.